 Help keep these hot springs at their best and open to the public to be enjoyed by generations to come by following a few rules.

 - Pack out everything you bring in.
 Yes, that includes fruit peels or nutshells.
 Why?
 While biodegradable, they are not native to this environment, and wildlife should not be consuming them or drawn-out near people.
 Don’t put the animals in harm’s way by leaving anything behind.
-Read more about Leave No Trace here.
+Read more about the 7 principles of Leave No Trace.

 - Always obey the rules of the hot springs.